 Under current rulings, if an option holder transfers previously held shares of Common Stock (other than shares acquired by exercise of an incentive stock option that have not been held for the requisite holding period) in satisfaction of part or all of the exercise price of a non-qualified stock option or incentive stock option, no additional gain will be recognized on the transfer of such previously held shares in satisfaction of the non-qualified stock option or incentive stock option exercise price (although an option holder would still recognize ordinary compensation income upon exercise of a non-qualified stock option in the manner described above).
-Moreover, that number of shares received upon exercise which equals the number of shares of previously held shares of Common Stock surrendered in satisfaction of the non-qualified stock option or incentive stock option of the non-qualified stock option or incentive stock option or incentive stock option exercise price.
-Any additional shares of Common Stock received upon exercise will have a tax basis that equals the amount of compensation income recognized by the option holder under the rules described above.
+Moreover, that number of shares received upon exercise which equals the number of shares of previously held shares of Common Stock surrendered in satisfaction of the non-qualified stock option or incentive stock option exercise price will have a tax basis that equals, and a holding period that includes, the tax basis and holding period of the previously held shares surrendered in satisfaction of the non-qualified stock option or incentive stock option exercise price.
+Any additional shares of Common Stock received upon exercise will have a tax basis that equals the amount of cash (if any) paid by the option holder, plus the amount of compensation income recognized by the option holder under the rules described above.